-"You can, but those powers are a privilege - if you abuse them they will be taken away.
+"You can, but those powers are a privilege, if you abuse them they will be taken away.
 You only need a total of thirty hours of first to third year teaching experience, and once you've gotten all those hours, I can also take away your ability to teach classes.
 Understood?"
-Snape said, his voice taking on that tone which told you he was being serious.
+Snape said.

 "Loud and clear.
 Are we done?" asked Draco.
 Before replying, Snape opened up one of his desk drawers, pulled out a parchment booklet and dropped it in front of Draco.

 "This outlines everything you need to know for the first to third year exam: all the potions, ingredients and what you'll be teaching.
-But it's only an outline, you'll need to study it yourself, so find your old Potions textbooks," said Snape.
-Draco picked up the booklet, noticed that the parchment was fresh and realized that Snape must have recently written the entire thing just for him.
+But it's only an outline, you'll need to do further study yourself, so find all of your old Potions textbooks," said Snape.
+Draco picked up the booklet, noticed that the parchment was fresh and realised that Snape must have recently written the entire booklet just for him.

 "Don't mention it.
 Literally, don't show Minerva because there are hints in there too," said Snape, causing Draco to chuckle as he left the classroom.

-"That's my line, Granger, if you say it again you better watch your back," Draco said in a pretend threat.
+"That's my line, Granger, if you say it again you better watch your back," Draco said in mock threat.

 "Oh really?
-Well you better watch your back, because if I catch you here at night I'll scare you again," Hermione mocked in amusement.
+Well you better watch your back, because if I catch you here at night I'll scare you again," Hermione responded.

 "I guess I underestimated McGonagall," Draco said, pondering.

-"Even if it was unfair, I want you to promise me you won't try and take matters into your own hands.
-You'll only end up in trouble, Draco-"
+"Even if it was unfair, I want you to promise me that you won't try and take matters into your own hands.
+You'll only end up in trouble, Draco."

-"Why do you want me to do nothing?"
+"Why would you want me to do nothing, though?"
 Draco demanded.

-"I don't want you to do nothing, I want you to not get expelled," said Hermione firmly.
+"I don't want you to do nothing, I want you to not get expelled," said Hermione.

-"I won't get expelled, don't worry.
+"I won't get expelled, I promise.
 Also, would you happen to still have your notes for first to third year Potions?" asked Draco casually, smirking as he saw her roll her eyes.

-"Meet me at the Owlery after dinner, I'm going to owl my parents and ask them for my notes.
-If you're lucky, I'll ask for my Potions notes too," said Hermione as she brushed past him and continued walking towards the Common Room.
-He watched her for a few moments, captivated by the way she flicked her hair over shoulder, by the way she walked, dumbfounded by how gorgeous she was even with her baggy robes on.
+"Meet me at the Owlery after dinner, I'm going to owl my parents and ask them for my Transfiguration notes.
+If you're lucky, I'll ask for my Potions notes too," said Hermione as she purposefully brushed past him and continued walking towards the common room.
+He watched her for a few moments, captivated by how beautiful she was even without make up and with her baggy robes on.
 As his imagination began to run wild, her voice brought him back to reality.

 "What are you doing?"
 Hermione asked curiously, sounding amused.